-South Africa’s Aspen Pharmacare is expanding into complex meds for cancer and other conditions and has just opened an $80 million facility that can produce them, adding about 500 jobs in the process.
+South Africa’s Aspen Pharmacare is expanding into complex meds for cancer and other conditions and has just opened an $80 million facility that can produce them, adding hundreds of jobs in the process.

 The 1 billion Rand, 23,000 square-meter, high potency facility is slated to make specialized meds like alkeran, leukeran and purinethol for cancer and Parkinson’s disease drug benztropine, as well as others.
 At full capacity, it is expected to produce approximately 3.6 billion tablets annually and package some 3 million bottles per month.

 The facility was built as Aspen’s site in Port Elizabeth, already its largest with about 2,000 employees.
-Aspen expects to hire another 500 as production ramps up at the new facility.
+Aspen expects to hire another 500 as production ramps up at the new facility and it eventually builds a sterile drug facility.

 “With this new facility, it is anticipated that around 95% of these new products are to be exported with target markets in Latin America, Europe, Asia and Africa with the first exports expected to Europe" South Africa's Minister of Trade Minister of Trade Rob Davies said.